 First things first.
 Canvas already has a couple of coats of gesso on it (unless it’s really cheap).
 This fills some of the “tooth” in the canvas.
 BUT that may not be enough for you!
 Laying down some paint as part of the ground texture will reduce the texture in the canvas and give the canvas a little more body.

 It’s a personal thing.
 I like the surface to have plenty of paint on it.
 The underpainting is a great opportunity to hurl a bit more paint at the canvas.
 Pretty straightforward.

 Secondly.
 (And this can be combined with the first point).
 Adding colour to your ground.
 This is a wonderful technique and can be best utilised in two ways.

-When painting impressionistically (if that’s a word!), it’s a lovely thing to leave flashes of the underpainting colour showing through.
+When painting impressionistically (if that’s a word!), it’s a lovely thing to leave flashes of the ground colour showing through.
 You can experiment with this and have a lot of fun.
 Try using a colour that’s quite unexpected.
 If your image happens to have a lot of green, as an example, do your underpainting a luscious vibrant red.

 A lovely hot pink is a fantastic colour to paint over.
 Little flashes of hot pink through your painting can often give it a lift it would not have had.
 This way lends itself to throwing chunks of colour onto your canvas, and allowing the “pure” ground colour to show through.